ionoid/docs.ionoid.io/docs/FlashDevice/FlashDevice.md

 ### Flash Raspbian OS Step 1

-First step first, insert your ds card inside the card reader that is connected to the pc (where Etcher is installed)
+First step first, connect your Micro SD card inside the card reader that is connected to the pc (where Etcher is installed)

 ![insert card](./SDcardReader.jpg)

 ### Flash Raspbian OS Step 2

-Start Etcher.
-Once Etcher open, browse and select your generated image.
+Start Etcher, browse and select your generated image.

 ![Select os](EtcherSelectWindows.png)